After the Quake: "Landscape with Flatiron"

-Junko, a runaway, and Keisuke, surfer and rock music enthusiast, share a place in a small seaside town in the Ibaraki Prefecture.
+Junko, a runaway, and Keisuke- a surfer and rock music enthusiast- share a place in a small seaside town in the Ibaraki Prefecture.
 One day right before midnight, they receive a call from mid-forty-year-old Miyake asking if they want to come to the beach to light a bonfire together; they go to join him.

 At the beach they talk about a number of things, including the recent quake, Miyake's Kansai dialect, and why Miyake likes lighting bonfires on the beach.
 Junko also thinks about Jack London's "To Build a Fire" and her contrarian interpretation of how the man fundamentally longs for death.
-They also drink Suntory together; Keisuke leaves after a few drinks leaving Junko and Miyake alone.
+They also drink Suntory together; Keisuke departs after a few drinks leaving Junko and Miyake alone.
 The two then talk about Miyake's family and a recent painting Miyake finished, Landscape with Flatiron, and its cryptic meaning.
 As the bonfires dies, they talk about dreams and death; Miyake says he often dreams that he horrifyingly dies trapped in a refrigerator and mentions that Jack London also thought he was going to drown to death so he killed himself with morphine instead.
 As they sit together thinking about death, Junko drifts to sleep.